terrapane/spindle/README.md

 Spindle is a library of utility classes useful for multi-threaded applications, including the following:

+* Spinlock
 * ThreadControl object
 * ThreadPool object
 * Timer

 Each will be described further in the subsequent sections.

+## Spinlock

+The Spinlock object is a drop-in replacement for std::mutex that _can_ be more efficient in situations where the probability of a resource conflicts is very low _and_ when there is a conflict the waiting thread does not have to wait long.

+One should not use the Spinlock object in cases where a lock is held for a "considerable" amount of time, as any waiting thread would repeatedly spin and consume CPU as it tries to gain access to the lock.
+What "considerable" is depends on the application.

 ## ThreadControl